 Morehouse School of Medicine (MSM)

-MSM uses QuadC to connect students with academic-related services such as student academic support and writing support, and career and counselling services.
+MSM uses QuadC to connect students with academic-related services such as student academic support, writing support, and career and counselling services.
 Some 61 tutors and five faculty members use the platform to deliver these services to more than 200 students.
-An easy-to-use user interface, available collaboration tools, and streamlined processes for managing accounts, attendance and access control, have made QuadC the right fit for MSM’s needs.
+An easy-to-use user interface, available collaboration tools, and streamlined processes for managing accounts, attendance and access control have made QuadC the right fit for MSM’s needs.

-“What we enjoy most is QuadC’s ability to capture data in real-time, which assists with our metric-driven decision making to best support our students,” said Dezarae Blossomgame, Program Manager, of MSM’s Office of Student Learning and Educational Resources.
+“What we enjoy most is QuadC’s ability to capture data in real-time, which assists with our metric-driven decision making to support our students best,” said Dezarae Blossomgame, Program Manager of MSM’s Office of Student Learning and Educational Resources.
 “Thanks to QuadC, we can continue to provide all students at MSM effective and efficient academic support.”

 Testimonial From GSU Learning And Tutoring Center Theo Tate (Math & Online Tutoring Supervisor)

 “The main thing is flexibility to get the platform on a big machine like GSU.
-There’s lots of departments and moving parts.
+There are lots of departments and moving parts.
 Each department is looking for a slightly different solution.
-So in addition to getting the things we need for the Learning and Tutoring Center, we have things we need for the SI department – like drop in tutoring.
+So, in addition to getting the things we need for the Learning and Tutoring Center, we have things we need for the SI department – like drop-in tutoring.
 They need breakout sessions.

 The best thing that I can brag about QuadC is the communication.
-If you can do it then and there, then you will have it done next week. and if you cant then you will say OK we can do that, but that’s a new feature and will take time to implement.
-Yet you always get it done and you always delivered on your promises.
+If you can do it then and there, then you will have it done next week. and if you can't, then you will say OK, we can do that, but that’s a new feature and will take time to implement.
+Yet you always get it done, and you always deliver on your promises.

 Kwantlen Polytechnic University (KPU)

 Kwantlen Polytechnic University delivers more than 120 programs and serves 20,000 students from five campuses located in the Metro Vancouver region of British Columbia.
-KPU offers bachelor’s degrees, associate degrees, diplomas, certificates and citations to successfully meet the evolving needs of regional and global employment markets.
+KPU offers bachelor’s degrees, associate degrees, diplomas, certificates, and citations to meet the evolving needs of regional and global employment markets successfully.